neeraj-r-rugi/Iunctura-pdf-merger/README.md

 5. **Backup**: Always backup original files before processing, especially with conversion operations
 6. **Order Matters**: Use `--order` when the sequence of merged content is important.
 Using `none` leaves it to the mercy of your computers filesystem.
 7. **Debugging**: Use `--keepDir` to preserve temporary files when troubleshooting conversion issues
+8. **Binary Usage**: For convenience, use the provided binary or create your own with PyInstaller and add it to your system PATH

 ## Default Behavior